S. Korea mulling projects to help N. Koreans gain access to outside information

 "Getting more North Koreans access to outside information and international norms would help improve Pyongyang's rights record," the official added.

-"But supporting civic groups' that send up anti-Pyongyang leaflets inside balloons will be excluded. ...
-How to get North Koreans access to outside information will be decided after the foundation's board is made," he said.
+"But supporting civic groups that send up anti-Pyongyang leaflets inside balloons will be excluded....
+How to get North Koreans access to outside information will be decided after the foundation's board is set up," he said.

+Civic group Fighters for a Free North Korea (FFNK) said it is planning to launch leaflets criticizing the North's leader Kim Jong-un for the recent assassination of his half brother some time next week.

+"We will hold an event to send the leaflets on Tuesday at the earliest," Park Sang-hak, a North Korean defector who leads the group, told Yonhap News Agency.

-The foundation, once it becomes operational will be the central body running projects by the government to improve North Korea's situation.
-For next year, South Korea set aside 11.8 billion won ($10.3 million) of its budget for the operation of the agency.
+The foundation, once it becomes operational, will be the central body running projects by the government to improve North Korea's situation.
+For the next year, South Korea set aside 11.8 billion won (US$10.3 million) of its budget for the operation of the agency.

 Under the law, the board will consist of 12 members, out of which two posts are recommended by the country's unification minister.
 The ruling and opposition parties are entitled to file a list of five candidates each.